tauplatform/rhomobile-docs/docs/en/edge/guide/build_win.md

 If the development host has just a single version of Visual Studio installed, skip to the [Build section](#build); the system is now ready to build.

 ###Step 3- Select a Visual Studio version
 If more than one version of Visual Studio is installed, the system by default will build the application using the newest supported version (2015 or 2012 or 2008).
-To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2015` or `2012` or `2008`:
+To explicitly specify the version of Visual Studio to use, add an `msvc` parameter to the `win32` section of your `build.yml` and specify `2015`, `2012` or `2008`:

     :::yaml
     win32: